java-scripts/tutorials/MoreIntoFunctions.md

 ```javascript
 >sum of [1,2,3] = 6
 ```
 Defining Curry Function.
-it is a partial function
+Is a partial function composed out of existing function with less number of arguments.

+In the above example the map function requires two arguments(mappingFn,data).
+I want a curried function out of map with mappingFn.
+I will reuse this curried function in later point of time supplying the data alone.

 ```javascript
 var curry = function(fn,arg1){